episerver/content-delivery-js-sdk/samples/music-festival-vue-decoupled/README.md

-# Episerver Content Delivery - Decoupled
+# Optimizely Content Delivery - Decoupled

-This sample site demonstrates one approach to render Episerver content in a client side framework that is using client side routing for navigation with a working On Page Edit (OPE) mode in the Episerver UI, where the frontend and backend are hosted separately.
+This sample site demonstrates one approach to render Optimizely content in a client side framework that is using client side routing for navigation with a working On Page Edit (OPE) mode in the Optimizely UI, where the frontend and backend are hosted separately.

 This particular solution uses [Vue CLI](https://cli.vuejs.org/) with [Vuex](https://next.vuex.vuejs.org/) to handle the state of the app in a `single source of truth`.
 Most of the techniques are framework agnostic and can be used with any other framework, such as React or Angular.

-Content is fetched from Episerver using the Content Delivery API: https://world.optimizely.com/documentation/developer-guides/cms/content/content-delivery-api/
+Content is fetched from Optimizely using the Content Delivery API: https://world.optimizely.com/documentation/developer-guides/cms/content/content-delivery-api/

 ## Prerequisites